Nodes-Astro/Avail-Common-Errors/README.md

 ![image](https://github.com/Alping0/Avail-Common-Errors/assets/105454859/e979eb42-6088-44ed-968c-8b15a1253dba)

-If you see this error that caused there are something wrong wtih your systemd file in path section.
+If you see this error that caused there are something wrong with your systemd file in path section.

 ```
 nano /etc/systemd/system/availd.service